symbolic-kg/PyClause/docs/conceptual/rules.rst

 are the respective rule heads.

 A collection of rules is mostly associated with a knowlede graph (KG).
 We define a KG to be a collection of **(subject, rel, object)** triples, where *subject* and *object* are entities and *rel* is a relation.
-There is a direct correspondence between the atoms we used in the notation above and the KG triples, e.g., we can think of a ground atom **speaks(Anna, English)** as of a knowledge graph triple **(anna, speaks, english)** we will simply refer to *triples* for both notations.
+There is a direct correspondence between the atoms we used in the notation above and the KG triples, e.g., we can think of a ground atom **speaks(anna, english)** as of a knowledge graph triple **(anna, speaks, english)** we will simply refer to *triples* for both notations.

 Rule Confidences